kmaodus/Web-Design-and-Programming-Project/README.md

 # Art Store - Web app

-The topic of this project is a web application, with functionalities like registration, login, email activation of users, CAPTCHA, AJAX, different types of users (admin, moderator, unregistered, registered user), client/server-side validation, etc., that uses MySQL database, created using PHP, Javascript, HTML, CSS, and MySQL.
+The topic of this project is a web application, with functionalities like registration, login, email activation of users, CAPTCHA, AJAX, different types of users (admin, moderator, unregistered, registered user), client/server-side validation, etc., created using PHP, Javascript, HTML, CSS, and MySQL.

 # About the course
 Part of course [Web Design and Programming](https://www.foi.unizg.hr/sites/default/files/web_design_and_programming.pdf) at [FOI](https://www.foi.unizg.hr/en).